trans-travel/trans-travel/us/fl.md

 The state has a law that prevents instruction on sexual orientation or gender identity up to grade five in schools.
-A bill that would ban this at higher grades is currently under consideration as of May 3, 2023.
+A bill that would ban this at higher grades is pending governor signature as of May 4, 2023.

 The State considers exposure of children to sexual orientation or gender identity information to be "grooming," I.E. something done in